 The Valentine’s celebration is now in summer.
 It may be celebrated any day; or any days; or every day.
 (No procrastinating until the equinox).

-In her beautiful and thoughtful books, The 50 Mile Bouquet (2012) and Slow Flowers (2013), Debra Prinzing encourages the local production and consumption of cut flowers.
+In her books, The 50 Mile Bouquet (2012) and Slow Flowers (2013), Debra Prinzing encourages the local production and consumption of cut flowers.
 Floral decor from local sources in winter is achieved through the use of branches, berries, and the like — and blooms from forced bulbs or local greenhouses.
 This is a fine approach for the local economy, and particularly for the climates of California and the Pacific Northwest (the geographies in Debra’s book).
 But the idea of browsing around outside for twigs in an Iowa February is rather daunting; and sometimes impossible (think blizzard).
 And a summer celebration with flowers need not incur the carbon footprint of greenhouses.

 Florists and other purveyors of flowers in the ides of February need not fear.
 Would it not be a blessing to diminish the mad rush of February 14th, and substitute a more leisurely stroll through increased sales for a whole summer?
 Good riddance to a single-day deadline for a highly perishable, out-of-season luxury item.